 Phew, the difficult part is over.
 Now, all that's left to do is formally conclude our proof with a written statement to show that we have satisfied the requirements for proof by induction.
 Typically, you can write,

 "Q.E.D." stands for "quod erat demonstrandum", a Latin phrase which means "that which was to be demonstrated", and is typically used to conclude proofs.
-You should adjust this statement of conclusion depending on how
+You should adjust this statement of conclusion depending on how has been defined (refer to step 1).

 Now that we have covered the overarching logic that makes mathematical induction work, let's put pen to paper by trying some questions.